sfkleach/agile-dev-docs/devdocs.md

   - Some items are version independent.
   - But version dependent info, stored outside the repo, with manual input has extra costs, which degrades the value of that information.

+## Principle: Content and Level of Detail JIT (not AOT)

+* How does JIT documentation work?

+* By breaking the monolith up into little pieces that are incrementally created.

+* By allowing documentation to start life as rough statements and become refined as time goes on.

-## Principle: Self-Describing Assets
+## Technique: Use Self-Describing Assets

-* One of the ways to reduce the burden of managing documentation is to interweave the asset content with its description ("meta-content") and synthesize the documentation from the asset.
-This can be done with a tool or custom script.
+* One of the ways to reduce the burden of managing documentation is to interweave the asset content with its description ("meta-content") into a single source object.

+* We can either synthesize the documentation from the source or even treat it as a replacement for separate document.

 * This reduces work in several ways.
   - It removes the overhead of swapping between a source object and its documentation object.